NVlabs/curvyILT/README.md

 08/25/2025: We enabled batch optimization, in `run_iccad13_batch.py`, 10 ILT runs in parallel and finish in 4s on RTX 6000 ADA.
 Morph is disabled in forward_test because it cost lots of memory.

+10/03/2025: Full chip ILT is enabled, checkout `fullchip` branch for details.

 ## Prepare

 Install Package Dependencies